How To Cut Corrugated Roofing

 • Cut steadily along the line, maintaining control over the saw for a clean edge.

-• An air-compressor or vacuum can be used to remove any swarf from the sheet.
+• An air compressor or vacuum can remove any swarf from the sheet.

 Cutting Corrugated Fibre Cement Roofing Sheets: